Web Design Ely — Bespoke websites · SEO · Branding · By Adam Lord, since 2001

 Yes.
 Most projects run remotely with calls on Zoom.
 Cambridgeshire clients get the option of a coffee in person; everyone else gets exactly the same standard of work.

-What is included in the hosting and care plan?+
+What’s included in the hosting & care plan?+

 From £37/month: managed UK hosting, daily backups, security monitoring, plugin and core updates, uptime checks, monthly traffic reports, and a small allowance of content edits each month.